Phonics at Burrsville Infant Academy

 How can you help at home?

-• Use flashcards to help your child practise saying sounds.
-Use the flashcards to make words for your child to read through blending.
+- Use flashcards to help your child practise saying sounds.
+Your child will be given a set of flashcards from their phonics teacher, please do encourage them to use them at home but look after them.
+You can use the flashcards to make words for your child to read through blending.
 These words could be silly or even made up.

-• Listen to your child read every day, even just for five minutes.
+- Listen to your child read their phonics book every day, even just for five minutes.
 It really will make a difference.
 If your child gets stuck on a word, model how to say the sounds and blend them together.
 If you are worried that the book is at the wrong level for your child, check with your child’s teacher.